-It allows indirectly defining the head room, as the audio full scale is 4 dB higher than the head room.
+It allows to indirectly define the head room, as the audio full scale is 4 dB higher than the head room.
 As the default value for the audio full scale is 22 dB, the default value for the head room is 18.